-Overall, the card in of itself is fine, but there are so many other better options for Fair credit scores that it’s hard to find any real appeal for this card.
+Overall, the card is fine, but there are so many other better options for Fair credit scores that it’s hard to find any real appeal for this card.

-Aside from having no rewards (cash back or otherwise) it’s quite surprising that a card that’s intended to help improve credit would not have financial tools to assist cardholders with existing debt.
-The APR is high – which would necessitate that cardholders pay their balances off in full each month in order to avoid exorbitant interest payments – yet it doesn’t offer an introductory 0% APR to try and offset it.
+Aside from having no rewards (cash back or otherwise), it’s quite surprising that a card intended to help improve credit would not have financial tools to assist cardholders with existing debt.
+The APR is high – which would necessitate that cardholders pay their balances off in full each month to avoid exorbitant interest payments – yet it doesn’t offer an introductory 0% APR to try and offset it.

-Despite Capital One’s reputation for high-value rewards cards, their credit-building Platinum Credit Card is a little more than a glamorized secured card, sans deposit.
-There are certainly much more enticing options for poor or average credit out there than this one.
-Those with good credit might consider a card with one of the longest intro APR periods – namely the Citi Simplicity® Card and Citi® Diamond Preferred® Card.
+Despite Capital One’s reputation for high-value rewards cards, their credit-building Platinum Credit Card is slightly more than a glamorized secured card sans deposit.
+There are certainly many more enticing options for poor or average credit out there than this one.
+Those with good credit might consider a card with one of the longest intro APR periods –the Citi Simplicity® Card and Citi® Diamond Preferred® Card.

 Editorial Disclosure – The opinions expressed on BestCards.com's reviews, articles, and all other content on or relating to the website are solely those of the content’s author(s).
 These opinions do not reflect those of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless noted otherwise.
 Further, BestCards.com lists credit card offers that are frequently updated with information believed to be accurate to the best of our team's knowledge.
 However, please review the information provided directly by the credit card issuer or related financial institution for full details.